Bridges

 What are Bridges?

-Bridges in the context of cryptocurrency refer to technologies that enable the transfer of value from one blockchain to another.
+The meaning of bridges in the context of cryptocurrency refers to technologies that enable the transfer of value from one blockchain to another.
 They serve as a connector between different blockchain systems and allow for cross-chain transactions.
 Bridges make it possible for users to move assets from one blockchain to another, providing more interoperability and flexibility in the ecosystem.

 One example of a bridge in cryptocurrency is a sidechain, which is a separate blockchain that is attached to a main blockchain.
 The sidechain can provide additional functionality, such as faster transaction processing or privacy, and can be used to move assets between blockchains.
 Another example is the atomic swap, which allows for the exchange of one cryptocurrency for another without the need for a centralized exchange.